libffcv/ffcv/docs/making_dataloaders.rst

 There are three easy ways to specify transformations in a pipeline:

 - A set of standard transformations in the :mod:`ffcv.transforms` module.
-These include standard image data augmentations such as :class:`RandomHorizontalFlip` and :class:`Cutout`.
+These include standard image data augmentations such as :class:`~ffcv.transforms.RandomHorizontalFlip` and :class:`~ffcv.transforms.Cutout`.

 - Any subclass of ``torch.nn.Module``: FFCV automatically converts them into an operation.

-- Custom transformations: you can implement your own by subclassing :class:`ffcv.transforms.Operation`, as discussed in the :ref:`Making custom transforms <Making custom transforms>` guide.
+- Custom transformations: you can implement your own by subclassing :class:`ffcv.transforms.Operation`, as discussed in the :ref:`Making custom transforms <Extending FFCV>` guide.

-The following shows an example of a full pipeline for a vector field starts with the field decoder, :class:`NDArrayDecoder`, followed by conversion to ``torch.Tensor``, and a custom transform implemented as a :class:`torch.nn.Module` that adds Gaussian noise to each vector:
+The following shows an example of a full pipeline for a vector field starts with the field decoder, :class:`~ffcv.fields.decoders.NDArrayDecoder`, followed by conversion to ``torch.Tensor``, and a custom transform implemented as a :class:`torch.nn.Module` that adds Gaussian noise to each vector:

 .. code-block:: python